 - Examples of Chemical Changes: Rust forming on a nail, Baking a cookie, a piece of jewelry tarnishing, etc.

 - Ask your students to brainstorm as many dairy products as they can think of.
 Make a list on the board.
 Although we drink fluid milk, the majority of milk produced is actually used to make dairy products such as yogurt, cheese, butter, ice cream, etc. How many dairy products can your students name?

 - Using the graphic below, ask your students if it is a physical or chemical change that takes place when milk is made into various dairy products.
 To answer this question, your students must know a little more about how dairy products are made.

-- Give each group 1 sheet of paper from the attached, Dairy Products-Chemical or Physical Change document.
+- Give each group 1 sheet of paper from the, Dairy Products-Chemical or Physical Change document.
 Each group will research the process of making a single dairy product.
 The students will learn how the dairy product is made and determine if it is a physical or chemical change that takes place.

 - Provide internet access and allow students time to research their assigned dairy product and answer the 2 questions on their handout.
 Encourage them to include detailed answers.

 - When the groups have completed their research and recorded their answers on the handout, have them place their handout on the board.
 If their dairy product required a chemical change, place the paper on the side of the board labeled "Chemical Change."
 If the dairy product required a physical change, place the paper on the side of the board labeled "Physical Change" (from step 1).

 - Go through each dairy product as a class to teach the remainder of the students how each product is made and what type of change (chemical or physical) takes place to make it.
 You may lead the discussion or have each team present the facts for their dairy product to the class.
 As students present, check for accuracy and correct as needed.

 In summary, refer back to the Milk Products Graphic showing milk and 10 common dairy products milk can be made into.
 Ask students the following questions: